This Homemade Pierogi recipe comes from my Grandmother. A tender dough filled with a cheesy potato filling.

 - They freeze beautifully and cook right from frozen.

-This recipe is for basic potato and cheese perogies (pierogi ruskie) are often served with sour cream, caramelized onions, and butter.
+This recipe is for basic potato and cheese perogies (pierogi ruskie) and is often served with sour cream, caramelized onions, and butter.

 DOUGH: Pierogie dough is different from pasta because it’s softer and less dense, and will remain soft even after cooking.